 All schools are required to develop and maintain a 5-year School Maintenance Plan to help budget, schedule and manage the maintenance of their buildings and grounds.

 The School Maintenance Plan supports schools to address maintenance issues identified through the Rolling Facilities Evaluation, which gives schools comprehensive information about the condition of their assets.
 For more information, refer to the School Maintenance Plans and Rolling Facilities Evaluations Policy, contact 03 7022 2212 or firstname.lastname@example.org

 The Annual Contracts team supports schools to manage and deliver technical aspects of compliance tasks funded through the student resource package (SRP) funding, including gas appliances, air conditioning, termite inspections, and hygiene (sanitary and nappy) exchange.

 Contact 03 7022 5800 or email@example.com

 Asset Information Management System Knowledge Centre

-The is a central place for Quick Reference Guides, digital learning, and useful links to resources.
+The Asset Information Management System (AIMS) Knowledge is a central place for Quick Reference Guides, digital learning, and useful links to resources.
 It will help you find answers to common queries enabling you to navigate AIMS more easily.
 The knowledge articles will help you improve your understanding of AIMS and asset management.